-The Films from the South (FFS) open doors for its 29th edition 2019, and is the largest filmfestival in Oslo, Norway.
+Films from the South (FFS) open doors for its 29th edition 2019, and is the largest filmfestival in Oslo, Norway.
 See the world from a different angle is our main slogan and we present films and filmmakers from Asia, Africa and Latin-America for an ever-growing audience (25.000 admissions in 2018).
-80 films from Asia, Africa and Latin America are screened throughout the course of 11 days.
-The festival takes place at Nordisk Film kino Vika and Klingenberg, at Cinemateket in Oslo and at Vega Scene.
+80 films from Asia, Africa and Latin America are showcased in 11 intense days at cinemas like Vika and Klingenberg cinema, The cinemateque and Vega Scene.
 The main prize, The Silver Mirror Award, is given each year to the best film in the main competition.
 The festivals grand ambition is to find and present the jewels of international filmproduction, outside the western hemispehere.
 Enhancing this mission the festival is also connected to the production support fond SØRFOND, being responsible for marketing the fond, organizing the funds annual pitching forum, and having the Nordic premiere for the completed films.
 The Films from the South Festival is organized by The Festival Agency Foundation (Stiftelsen Festivalkontoret), which also organizes the film festivals Arab Film Days and Oslo Pix.

 Some of the festival’s previous guests:

-Hirokazu Koreeda, Mahamat-Saleh Haroun, Amat Escalante, Jafar Panahi, Pablo Larraín, Abderrahmane Sissako, Apichatpong Weerasethakul, Raoul Peck, Gianfranco Rosi, Mariana Rondón, Karim Aïnouz, Nadine Labaki, Shirin Neshat, Carlos Reygadas.
+Hirokazu Koreeda, Mahamat-Saleh Haroun, Amat Escalante, Jafar Panahi, Pablo Larraín, Abderrahmane Sissako, Apichatpong Weerasethakul, Raoul Peck, Tolga Karacelik, Mariana Rondón, Karim Aïnouz, Nadine Labaki, Shirin Neshat, Carlos Reygadas.

 Previous winners of The Silver Mirror Award: